'Gold' open access journals

 To go 'gold':

 - If your research is not funded and you wish to publish in a fully open access journal, you may be able to apply for our Internal Open Access Fund.
-You should make an application before submitting your paper, using this form.
+You should check if you are eligible before submitting your paper, by completing a University APC request form.

 - If your research is funded, and you wish to publish in a fully open access or hybrid journal, you may be able to apply to use one of our central Open Access block grants, or make other arrangements directly with your funder - see our funder open access pages to check whether this is an option.